ob1ong/ESP32-LLM-internal-monolouge/README.md

 Expo

-- “Failed to download update” → switch Expo to Tunnel
+- Failed to download update → switch Expo to Tunnel
 - App does not load correctly → make sure `index.tsx` is inside the `app/` folder
+- Expo package issues → run `npm install`

 ---